2023 Most Popular Communication & Journalism Master's Degree Schools in Hawaii

 Check out the communication and journalism master's degree programs at these schools if you want to attend one of the most popular in Hawaii.

-Our analysis found University of Hawaii at Manoa to be the most popular school for communication and journalism students who want to pursue a master’s degree in Hawaii.
-UH Manoa is a fairly large public school located in the city of Honolulu.
+Our 2023 rankings named University of Hawaii at Manoa the most popular school in Hawaii for communication and journalism students working on their master’s degree.
+UH Manoa is a fairly large public school located in the large city of Honolulu.

 Women make up 94% of the communication and journalism majors at the school.